Holy Ghost Catholic Church

 Weekday Mass Schedule:

-Tuesday - Friday 8am (Friday with School)
+Tuesday - Friday 8 am

 Are You A Registered Parishioner?

 We welcome you and your family to register as an active member of Holy Ghost Parish.
 To do this, you may come by the parish office during office hours and complete a registration form, you may pick up a registration form in the gathering space of the church or you may click on this link for a registration form.
-Holy Ghost Registration Form Please print out the form, complete it and return it to the parish office.
+Holy Ghost Parish Registration Please print out the form, complete it and return it to the parish office.
 If you have any children over the age of 18 in your household, it is recommended that they register independently to begin their adult records.
 It's an unfortunate thing sometimes when people come into the office and we have no record of them being members of our parish.
 Sometimes, they have been attending Mass and think that alone would qualify as being registered.
 Sometimes, they are kind enough to put in occasional donations during Mass.
 Unfortunately, this alone does not register them in the parish.
 Only completion of the registration form gets you recorded as a member of Holy Ghost Parish.
 To maintain your membership on our parish roster, it is important to be "active" via your donation records and/or by your ministry service.

 We welcome all practicing Catholics in our area to join our Holy Ghost family.